FengyiQuan/CS4550-20su1-final/README.md

 # Domain Objects
 We are trying to represent the relationship between jobs, different people and reviews.
 - Each job has jobId, jobName and corresponding reviews. jobId is same as Adzuna api jobId (id).
 - Profile has username, password, role, email, dob.
-Role is one of VISITOR, EMPLOYEE, JOB_SEEKER, ADMIN.
+Role is one of `VISITOR, EMPLOYEE, JOB_SEEKER, ADMIN`.
 - Review has reviewId, job that review for, profile that indicate who writes this review.

 # Link